-(Catering server, party company, lifeguard)
+Opt for a seasonal job (catering server, party company, lifeguard)

 Even if your full-time internship makes it nearly impossible to socialize, summer is the optimal season for get-togethers, weddings and extravagant parties.
 That’s why many catering and party companies hire part-time workers over the summer.
-Maddy Foley, a senior at Kenyon College, worked as a caterer while she interned full-time.
+Maddy Foley, a recent grad of Kenyon College, worked as a caterer while she interned full-time.
 “Because it’s an event-based job,” she says, “you work, for example, one 10-hour event instead of operating around a set schedule that spreads hours out across the week.”
 Maddy says that she was making over $100 per week and only working one or two events.
 Companies that hire seasonal workers are a perfect fit for busy collegiettes.
 Even summer jobs like lifeguarding or a summer day-care are often looking for workers on the weekend during the summer break.
 Plus, if you do a good job, they’ll be looking to hire you back next summer.